 2. Change the power source

 This one is as simple as they come.
 Just switch to a different socket.
 I use an extension cord where and tend to plug in a lot of devices.
-And when I plug my smartphone next to PC and other higher consumers, it tends to overheat and charge slower than when I use a reserved wall socket.
+And when I plug my smartphone next to a PC and other higher consumers, it tends to overheat and charge slower than when I use a reserved wall socket.

 Changing the power source helps me so it might help you as well.
 Hopefully, it does.